MurrellGroup/Backboner.jl/docs/src/protein.md

 # Protein API

-These functions need to be imported explicitly with `using/import Backboner.Protein`
+These following functions need to be imported explicitly with `using Backboner.Protein`

 ```@autodocs
 Modules = [Backboner.Protein]